JoseASotoV/car-price-analysis/README.md

 * Prioritize Vehicles with Positive Features: Cars that are in good or excellent condition, have automatic transmission, and are pickups or trucks are likely to fetch higher prices.
 * Assess the Market for Negative Features: Cars with salvage titles, non-gasoline fuel types (e.g., electric, hybrid), or front-wheel drive (fwd) may need to be priced more competitively or avoided for premium sales.
 * Continual Model Improvement: Further feature engineering (e.g., adding more information about the car’s maintenance history) and testing different models could improve prediction accuracy.

+For further research, the following actions are recommended:

+* Apply `GridSearchCV` to other regression models and fine tune hyperparameters.
+* Explore using the complete dataset (millions) of records, and see how that changes the data skewness and results.